Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 <h3> Selecting the Candidate Fire Stations </h3> <br>

 <p> To measure the response quality of the current and candidate fire stations, a service area analysis model will be created.
-Service area analysis is a type of network analysis for determining the region that encompasses all accessible streets within a specific impedance.
-In this case, the service area will be divided by the cutoff times in Table 5 -- these polygons will represent travel time from all fire stations. </p> <br>
+Service area analysis is a type of network analysis used to determine the region that encompasses all accessible streets within a specific impedance.
+In this case, the service area will be divided according to the cutoff times presented in Table 5; these polygons will represent travel times from all fire stations. </p> <br>

 <table> <caption> Table 5.
 Parameters for the Service Area Analysis </caption>